FDR control with adaptive procedures and FDR monotonicity: Is the FDR monotonic?

-The above conditions for monotonicity might appear a bit restrictive, and one could could hope to relax them - for example require only $f \leq_{st} U[0,1]$ instead of monotonicity.
-We have found that, perhaps surprisingly, monotonicity of the FDR does not hold under such relaxed conditions, by giving an example in which FDR monotonicity is violated, even for a simples case of independent test statistics (both null and non-null), when $f \leq_{st} U[0,1]$, and when the FDR procedures themselves are monotonic.
-It is thus not obvious at all that in practice we will always observe a monotonic behavior of the FDR, and thus it is possible to get a higher FDR for a more conservative procedure.
+The above conditions for monotonicity might appear a bit restrictive, and one could hope to relax them---for example, require only $f \leq_{\mathrm{st}} U[0,1]$ instead of monotonicity.
+We have found that, perhaps surprisingly, monotonicity of the FDR does not hold under such relaxed conditions, by giving an example in which FDR monotonicity is violated, even for a simple case of independent test statistics (both null and nonnull), when $f \leq_{\mathrm{st}} U[0,1]$, and when the FDR procedures themselves are monotonic.
+It is thus not obvious at all that in practice we will always observe a monotonic behavior of the FDR, and, thus, it is possible to get a higher FDR for a more conservative procedure.

 \begin{example} Let $m=3$ and $m_0=1$.
-Let the two alternative hypotheses p-values be $p_i \sim \epsilon U[0,\epsilon]+(1-\epsilon)\delta(p_i-\epsilon)$ for some $0 < \eps < 1$.
-Thus, $p_2, p_3$ are 'truncated' uniform r.v.s., having $1-\eps$ of their mass concentrated at $\eps$, and the rest ($\eps$) uniformly distributed on $[0,\eps]$; their distributions are stochastically smaller than $U[0,1]$.
-For simplicity of computations we assume that $\eps << 1$ and thus look only at the first order in $\eps$, although the example's conclusion holds for any $\eps > 0$.
-Let $P^{(1)}$ be the procedure always rejecting the lowest p-value and $P^{(2)}$ be the procedure rejecting the two lowest p-values (we assume that ties are handled in the same way by both procedures, e.g. by taking p-values in lexicographic order - the precise tie-breaking rule does not change the example's results).
+Let the two alternative hypotheses $p$-values be taken from a mixture distribution, $p_i \sim\epsilon U[0,\epsilon]+(1-\epsilon)\delta(p_i-\epsilon)$ for some $0 < \eps< 1$.
+Thus, $p_2, p_3$ are ``truncated'' uniform r.v.s., having $1-\eps$ of their mass concentrated at $\eps$, and the rest ($\eps$) uniformly distributed on $[0,\eps]$; their distributions are stochastically smaller than $U[0,1]$.
+For simplicity of computations, we assume that $\eps\ll 1$ and thus look only at the first order in $\eps$, although the example's conclusion holds for any $\eps> 0$.
+Let $P^{(1)}$ be the procedure always rejecting the lowest $p$-value and $P^{(2)}$ be the procedure rejecting the two lowest $p$-values (we assume that ties are handled in the same way by both procedures, for example, by taking $p$-values in lexicographic order---the precise tie-breaking rule does not change the example's results).
 We next compute the FDR for both procedures: